MA Immunization Information System

 MA Immunization Information System (MIIS)

-The MIIS is a new statewide system that keeps track of immunization records for you and your family.
+The MIIS is a statewide system that keeps track of immunization records for you and your family.
 These records list the vaccinations (shots) you and your children get to protect against measles, chickenpox, tetanus, and other diseases.

 MIIS is designed to ensure that everyone in Massachusetts is up-to-date with their shots and that your records are available when you need them – such as when your child enters school, when you need emergency medical help, or when you change healthcare providers.